-Chapter XIII Of My Current Campaign, Which Began A Year Ago, As Written/Retold By My Player Who Plays Vilven
+Chapter XI Of My Current Campaign, Which Began A Year Ago, As Written/Retold By My Player Who Plays Vilven

 Vilven assessed Warden more thoroughly as they made their way toward the docks of the small village.
 The High-Elves of Warden, who nearly floated as they walked, seemed very calm, almost serene, all very beautiful and put together.
 They reminded Vilven of what she thought angels might look like, though the Elves didn’t look altogether innocent.
 Their sharp features could even be described as somewhat jarring and harsh.
 Their demeanor also seemed, to Vilven, not necessarily heavenly.
 They were interestingly rather unaware of their presence, engaged fully with their own agenda, aside from the occasional disapproving glance toward Jaren and Wiendle.